Scientists have been using near-infrared spectroscopy for decades, analysing everything from blood and tissue samples to livestock forage and grain.

 All readings are sent back to a tablet computer in the cab and there is a built-in GPS unit to show you which parts of the field have performed best.
 It will also keep a record of the average condition of each tank load.

-The system costs about £20,000 and is available through Master Farm Services.
+The system is available through Master Farm Services.

 For those who want to test field samples prior to harvesting and monitor the quality of forage during feeding, there are a number of portable NIR systems.